wezong/LegaLabTutorial/lab-instructions/1_introduction.md

 Our lab primarily focuses on **programming**, with a strong emphasis on **Matlab**.
 While prior experience with Matlab is a plus, it is not mandatory.
 Many lab members have successfully learned programming from scratch, so don’t worry if you’re new to it.
 You are expected to learn quickly, and the best way to do that is by diving into coding.

-To help you get started, several **template analysis and plotting scripts** are provided on BioHPC.
-These scripts will guide you through the basics of analysis.
-Keep in mind:

 - Learning programming doesn't come from running code that works; it comes from fixing code that doesn’t.
 - Debugging your code is essential for improving your skills.